vishalcloudyuga/dcos-docs/1.9/overview/architecture/components.md

 ## Container Orchestration

-While Mesos enables the utilization of custom schedulers, most containerized tasks have very similar scheduling and lifecycle management needs.
-So DC/OS includes a couple built-in schedulers to orchestrate the most common of these higher level abstractions: jobs and services.
+Container orchestration is the continuous, automated scheduling, coordination, and management of containerized processes and the resources they consume.

+DC/OS includes built-in orchestration of the most commonly used high level container-based abstractions: jobs and services.
+Many use cases are handled directly by these basic abstractions, but they also enable the deployment of custom schedulers for tasks that require more flexible programmatic lifecycle management automation.

 ### Marathon